12 Key Expectations To Have Of Your Outsourced Marketing Partner

 If you’re using a retained agency to support your marketing planning, strategy and management, you can expect them to provide monthly or quarterly reports either in a dedicated marketing meeting, or as part of the management process.

 Reports need to demonstrate that progress is being made and that results are coming in as expected – or will do.
 Reports should include budget, activity plans, campaign results, project progress, KPIs and anything else specific you want to know about the marketing function.

-6. Take care of my budget
+6. Take care of your budget

 Your marketing budget is a scarce resource and represents real cash outflow.